 If you ask someone to tell you about their school days, the stories you’ll most likely hear will revolve around that person’s friends, maybe a favorite teacher, or the clubs, extracurriculars, and sports teams they belonged to.
 The message is clear: the relationships you built in school are just as meaningful as the education you received.

 As adults, we tend to lose touch with friends.
 If we didn’t get married or start a family, chances are high that most of our friends did.
-People become too busy working and caring for family to nurture friendships.
+People become too busy working and caring for a family to nurture friendships.
 Once our kids are grown, we often find it difficult to rekindle old friendships or make new ones.
 As a result, many people become isolated, especially after they retire.
-Going back to school – whether to a community college or a university or simply a community center offering – inspires meaningful connections with others and ensures you spend time interacting with other people, even if it’s only for a few hours a week.
+Going back to college – whether to a community college or a university or simply a community center offering – inspires meaningful connections with others and ensures you spend time interacting with other people, even if it’s only for a few hours a week.

-Of course, the main goal of school is learning, and studies show that the learning process helps improve brain health by reducing cognitive decline and dementia.
-Students have to solve problems, conduct research, and, of course, remember things, all of which strengthen the brain through growth of new brain cells.
+Of course, the main goal of college is learning, and studies show that the learning process helps improve brain health by reducing cognitive decline and dementia.
+Students have to solve problems, conduct research, and, of course, remember things, all of which strengthen the brain through the growth of new brain cells.